 - The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing.
-With dnssec-keymgr, this is split between two configuration files and two programs. - When using dnssec-policy, there is no need to set the auto-dnssec and inline-signing options for a zone.
-The zone's policy statement implicitly does this. - It is possible to manage some zones served by an instance of BIND through dnssec-policy and others through dnssec-keymgr, but this is not recommended.
+With dnssec-keymgr, this is split between two configuration files and two programs. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled. - It is possible to manage some zones served by an instance of BIND through dnssec-policy and others through dnssec-keymgr, but this is not recommended.
 Although it should work, if you modify the configuration files and inadvertently specify a zone to be managed by both systems, BIND will not operate properly.